pbyrne84/phpunitskelgen/README.md

     /**
-     * The autoloader is always included for this project whenever the sckelgen is run in the
+     * The autoloader is always included for this project whenever the skelgen is run in the
-     * external command setup
+     * external command so returns false here as it is used to signify an additional autoloader.
+     *
      * @inheritdoc
      */
     public function hasAutoLoader() {